 Part of your role is to work towards creating a learning environment for your teachers as well as your students, where teachers are encouraged to try out new ways of working and develop new skills.
 Teachers will find it difficult to do this unless you make them feel supported and safe to depart from old habits.

-These are some ideas that a couple of senior teachers had in one school to promote this ethos of learning through doing:
+These are some ideas that heads of department had in one school to promote this ethos of learning through doing: